jsebrech/minisync/notes.md

 - Only the latest file is written to, and only to append new versions.
 - A new file is started every 500 KB

+Master index file:
+- client[client id]:
+  - url: points to index file
+- latestUpdate:
+  - client: string = client id
+  - version: string = client version that was written

 To download remote changes
-1. For every client:
+1. Download our master index file to get updated list of clients
+  - This url is cached locally when the document is first downloaded
+2. For every client from master index file, download changes
   a.
-Check index file and compare with local ClientState.lastReceived
+Check client index file and compare with local ClientState.lastReceived
   b.
 If newer, download all parts with versions we need
   c.
 Merge the parts in order
-2. Repeat for new clients (from merge) until all clients are merged
+3. Sync remote users (see below)

 To upload changes, for every linked cloud storage account:
-1. Determine the client folder to write to (based on unique client id)
-2. Write the necessary parts files
+1. Write the necessary parts files
-3. Write an updated index file
+2. Write an updated client index file
+3. Fetch the master index file
+4. Update master index with client (if needed) and latestUpdate, write it

 Linked storage account:
 - 1 folder per document, containing:
 - 1 folder per client named "client{client id}" (with index file and part files)
 - use dropbox http api: https://www.dropbox.com/developers/documentation/http/documentation
+- doesn't need to be folder-based, only url-based

 Storing locally (indexeddb with localstorage fallback):
 - Keep entire document (all changes)
 - Store as minisync-[document id]-[client id]

+**Multiple users**

+First share:
+1. Alice shares url of master index to bob
+2. Bob syncs changes for that source
+  a.
+Download master index file
+  b.
+Bob checks latestUpdate, downloads that client's changes and merges them
+3. Bob performs sync with other remote users

+Sync with remote users:
+1. Extract the list of master index url's from the known clientstates
+2. For every unique master index url, download changes
+3. Bob uploads the synchronized document to his linked storage account
+4. Bob shares the master index file url back to Alice (and other remote users)

+What is needed?
+1. Ability to download url's
+2. Channel for communicating master index url's back and forth (e.g chat, e-mail, ...)